 On the negative side, some say that NCLB focused too much on standardized testing.
 Some schools end up “teaching to the test”—focusing only on what students were tested on.
 This left little time for anything else the kids may have needed or wanted to learn.

 Certain penalties, such as requiring school improvement plans, were reasonable, critics said.
 Others could be very harsh, such as firing school staff or closing a school that’s struggling.
 Critics linked several cheating scandals to NCLB, citing the pressure on teachers and educators to perform.

 Some argued that NCLB’s standards-based accountability was inconsistent with special education, which focuses on meeting a child’s individual needs.

 Despite the controversy, most people supported parts of NCLB—especially requirements for highly qualified teachers, research-based instruction and basic reporting on school results.

 NCLB: Replaced With ESSA in 2015

 Most federal laws are not meant to be permanent.
 They need to be reauthorized every few years.
 NCLB spent many years in limbo, waiting for reauthorization.
 When the Every Student Succeeds Act (ESSA) became law, it kept some parts of NCLB and repealed others.

-Read up on other laws important to parents of children who have learning and attention issues, including the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act.
+Read up on other laws important to parents of children who have learning and thinking differences, including the Individuals with Disabilities Education Act or Section 504 of the Rehabilitation Act.
 If your child has an IEP, you may also want to explore standards-based IEPs as well as types of accommodations that are available for test taking.